 For your better understanding, we created this chart and included the necessary information.
 Native: Android + API takes 1,487 hours while Native: iOS + API takes 1,493 hours approximately.
-If you want to get it custom-made, we can provide you a detailed quote based on your requirements.
+If you want to get it custom-made, we can provide you with a detailed quote based on your requirements.

 |Features||API||Native: Android (in Hrs)||Native: iOS (in Hrs)|